Skip to Content

 The Cleveland Iron Works PS20W is the best small wood pellet heater and heats up to an advertised 800 square feet worth of room.
 Don’t let its small size fool you: it’s one of the best wood pellet heaters for the home.

-An 18 lbs capacity hopper guarantees that you can still get a decent amount of heat (for a long time) out of its use.
+An 18 lbs capacity hopper guarantees you can still get a decent amount of heat (for a long time) from its use.
 The PS20W runs comfortably for more than 24 hours without requiring a fill-up.
+The blower unit of the CIW PS20W is powerful enough but as quiet as most people would prefer.
+You’ll barely hear it when it’s running.

 A 1-year warranty makes this one of the best wood pellet heaters you can select on a budget.